 Thank You, Sarah: The Woman Who Saved Thanksgiving

-This is a wonderful book about the history of Thanksgiving in the United States and how Sarah Hale helped make it a national holiday.
-This book is great for teaching students about the "power of the pen" and how a single person can make a difference.
-The first part of the book is written as a narrative, but the end of the book contains facts about the holiday.
+Thank You, Sarah is a wonderful book about the history of Thanksgiving in the United States and how Sarah Hale helped make it a national holiday.
+It's great for teaching students about the "power of the pen" and how one person can make a difference.

 This hilarious book takes the form of a long, illustrated poem with a single stanza on each page.
 While the stanzas are similar to the traditional Christmas poem, the story is anything but traditional!
 Your students will love the surprise ending!